Young French scientists at the Heidelberg Laureate Forum: an opportunity for tomorrow's mathematicians

 14 French scientists were present at this year's 2024 forum, from the fields of mathematics and computer science, from undergraduate to post-doctorate level.
 They all appreciated the opportunity to exchange ideas, without a glass ceiling, and the diversity of their profiles, whether geographical, cultural or scientific.

-- Julie Bannwart (France, from Forbach).
-Graduating with a master's degree in mathematics from EPFL.
+- Julie Bannwart (France).
+Has completed her bachelor's and master's degree in mathematics at EPFL.

 - Rania Rezkellah (Algeria).
 Computer engineer, Algeria (ESI).
 Currently in M2 at Dauphine Master IA, systems and data.

 - Dorra Ben Khalifa (France).
-Licence + Master U. Sousse and Perpignan).
-PhD at LAMPS Perpignan 2021, postdoc in the same group.
-MCF ENAC Toulouse.
+Bachelor + Master U. Sousse and Perpignan.
+Doctorate and postdoctorate under the supervision of Matthieu Martel at LAMPS in Perpignan in 2021.
+MCF at ENAC Toulouse.

 - Donal Kougang Yombi (Cameroon).
-Doctoral student AIMS Rwanda (no studies in France).
+Doctoral student at AIMS Rwanda (no studies in France).

 - Coumba Sarr (Senegal/France).
 Round-table communication speaker.
-Baccalauréat Senegal 2012, one year of BCPST prep school in France, bachelor's degree in mathematics Rouen.
+Baccalauréat Senegal 2012, one year of BCPST prep school in France, bachelor's degree in mathematics in Rouen.
 Master's degree in fundamental mathematics UPMC 2017.
-Thesis in mathematics Caen (Bruno Deschamps and Jérôme Poineau) 2020.
+Thesis in mathematics in Caen under the supervision of Bruno Deschamps and Jérôme Poineau in 2020.
 High-tech consultant in France.
-Board member of Animath and founder of the Senegalese association Kerenga Math.
+Member of the Animath Board and founder of the Senegalese association Kerenga Math.

 - Audrey Antoine (France).
-Classe prépa Janson de Sailly.
-Magistère de mathématiques Orsay.
-M2 internship at Glasgow University 2024.
-Starts in 2024: PhD in algebraic geometry in Utrecht.
+Preparatory class at Janson de Sailly.
+Magistère in mathematics at Orsay.
+M2 internship at Glasgow University in 2024.
+Starts PhD in algebraic geometry in Utrecht in 2024.

 - Juliet Brigas Miranda (Cuba).
 Bachelor U. Havana.
-Master Dauphine probabilities.
+Dauphine Master's degree in probability.

 Edition 2025, how to apply?